edorolle/mmachine-core/README.md

 Welcome to mmachine!

-Mystery Machine is a tool that allows users to build a full data engineering project environment just by writing one line of code making dbt more accessible
+Mystery Machine is a tool that allows users to build a full data engineering project environment just by writing one line of code, making dbt more accessible

 ![Example project directory created](./example_dir.png)